albertoroldanq/static-site-generator/README.md

 This is a simple static site generator that I wrote in Python to practise Functional programming in Python.

+It generates a static site from Markdown files.
+Keeping the directory structure of the `content` directory.
+- Assets are copied from the `/static` directory to a `/public` directory.
-It takes the files from [/static](static) into an auto generated /public directory, and it generates html files from the [/content](content) directory
+- Html files are generated in a `/public` directory from the Markdown files in [/content](content) directory

 To run the project, you can use the following command: